• Skip to primary navigation

 • 1 cup Italian Panko bread crumbs

-• ½ cup Parmesan cheese - shredded or grated
+• ยฝ cup Parmesan cheese - shredded or grated

-• Cook 1 pound of linguine or spaghetti to al dente per package instructions.
-Cube about 4 cups of leftover turkey.
+• Cook 1 pound of linguine or spaghetti to al dente according to the package instructions.
+Cube or shred about 4 cups of leftover turkey.

 • Dice 1 small onion, crush four cloves of garlic, and dice two ribs of celery.

-• Melt one stick of butter (½ cup) over medium heat and add onion, celery, and mushrooms.
+• Melt one stick of butter (ยฝ cup) over medium heat and add onion, celery, and mushrooms.
 Cook for about 3-4 minutes until the celery is clearing.
 Add the four cloves of crushed garlic and cook one more minute.
-Add one teaspoon salt and ½ teaspoon black pepper.
+Add one teaspoon salt and ยฝ teaspoon black pepper.

-• Add ½ cup flour by sprinkling over the pan.
+• Add ยฝ cup flour by sprinkling over the pan.
 Stir until browning some, about 2 minutes.

-• Remove from heat, add four cups cubed turkey, one pound cooked pasta, one cup of frozen peas.
-Mix well and transfer to a 9 by 13-inch baking dish that has been coated with PAM or butter.
+• Remove from heat, and add four cups of cubed or shredded cooked turkey, one pound of cooked pasta, and one cup of frozen peas.
+Mix well and pour into a 9 by 13 inch baking dish coated with PAM or butter.

-• Mix one cup of Italian Panko breadcrumbs with ½ cup of shredded or grated Parmesan cheese and sprinkle over the top of the casserole.
+• Mix one cup of Italian Panko breadcrumbs with ยฝ cup of shredded or grated Parmesan cheese and sprinkle over the top of the casserole.

 • Bake for about 35 minutes until golden brown and bubbling.